Network Security Monitoring

 Ineffective Damage Control: Proactive cybersecurity controls provide a baseline for a business’ cybersecurity system.
 This means that, when a breach occurs, businesses without proactive cybersecurity measures may find themselves unable to combat the threat because their security foundation is so weak.

-Non-Compliance: An obvious downside to the lack of proactive tactics in your cybersecurity strategy is that most major compliance regulations require proactive cybersecurity measures.
+Non-Compliance: Most major data security regulations require proactive cybersecurity measures.
 Without them, you could find yourself immediately non-compliant and risk facing the consequences, oftentimes fines.

-Reactive cybersecurity measures alone give you much less control and visibility over your network security, and leaving you constantly one step behind cybercriminals.
+Reactive cybersecurity measures alone give you much less control and visibility over your network security, leaving you to try and catch up to cybercriminals.

 When it comes to those proactive security measures, they come in a lot of varieties that secure different vulnerabilities across your network and neutralize a spectrum of cyber threats.